War of the Breton Succession

-The War of the Breton Succession (guerre de Succession de Bretagne; Brezel hêrezh dugelezh Breizh) or Breton Civil War was a conflict between the Counts of Blois and the Montforts of Brittany for control of the Duchy of Brittany, then a fief of the Kingdom of France.
+The War of the Breton Succession (Note: (guerre de Succession de Bretagne; Brezel hêrezh dugelezh Breizh)) or Breton Civil War was a conflict between the Counts of Blois and the Montforts of Brittany for control of the Duchy of Brittany.
 It was fought between 1341 and 12 April 1365.
 It is also known as the War of the Two Joans (guerre des deux Jeannes) due to the involvement of two rival duchesses of that name, Joan of Flanders and Joan of Penthièvre.

 The war formed an integral part of the early Hundred Years' War due to the proxy involvement of the French and English monarchs in the conflict; the French supported the Blois (female heir) whilst the English backed the Montforts (male heir).
-The rival kings supported the duke of the principle opposite to their own claims to the French throne—the Plantagenet having claimed it by female succession, and the Valois by male succession.
-Montfort was ultimately successful following the Battle of Auray in 1364 but, in a surprising turn of events, pledged his loyalty to the king of France and not to the Plantagenet king of England who had supported him.
+The rival kings supported the duke of the principle opposite to their own claims to the French throne—the Plantagenets having claimed it by female succession, and the Valois by male succession.
+Montfort was ultimately successful following the Battle of Auray in 1364 but, in a surprising turn of events, the Montfortist duke pledged his loyalty to the king of France and not to the Plantagenet king of England who had supported him.

 Background

 The Breton dukes had both a historical and ancestral connection to Britain and were also earls of Richmond in Yorkshire.
 Duke Arthur II of Dreux married twice, first to Mary of Limoges (1275–1291), then to Yolande of Dreux (1263–1322), countess of Montfort and widow of King Alexander III of Scotland.
 From his first marriage, he had three sons, including his heir John III and Guy, count of Penthièvre (d.
 1331).
 From Yolande, Arthur had another son, also named John, who became Count of Montfort.
 (See Dukes of Brittany family tree.)

 John III strongly disliked the children of his father's second marriage.
 He spent the first years of his reign attempting to have this marriage annulled and his half-siblings bastardized.
 When this failed, he tried to ensure that John of Montfort would never inherit the duchy.
 Since John III was childless, his heir of choice became Joan of Penthièvre, la Boiteuse, daughter of his younger brother Guy.
 In 1337 she married Charles of Blois, the second son of a powerful French noble house whose mother's brother was King Philip VI of France.
 But in 1340, John III reconciled himself with his half-brother, and made a will that appointed John of Montfort the heir of Brittany.
 On 30 April 1341, John III died.
-His last words on the succession, uttered on his deathbed, were, "For God's sake leave me alone and do not trouble my spirit with such things".